oskariorg/oskari-server/docs/EnablingMyPlacesWithPostgis.md

 A Logged in user should be able to use myplaces

 7) You can set feature namespace and ajax url according to your environment.
-Example configuration can be found in content-resources/json/views/postgres-myplaces-view.json. wmsUrl should be normal ajax url (default is /?) + action_route=MyPlacesTile&myCat=
+Example configuration can be found in content-resources/src/main/resources/json/views/postgres-myplaces-view.json

+wmsUrl should be normal ajax url (default is /?) + action_route=MyPlacesTile&myCat=

+You may also need to change service-map/src/main/resources/fi/nls/oskari/map/myplaces/serviceGetFeatureInfoMyPlaces.xsl to point to your geoserver location.